-The container is responsible for implementing the handle class for the enterprise Bean.
-The handle class must be serializable by the Serialization protocol for the Java programming language.
+The container is responsible for implementing the handle class for the enterprise bean.
+The handle class must be serializable by the Java Serialization protocol.

 6.11.5 Meta-data class

 The container is responsible for implementing the class that provides meta-data to the client's view contract.
 The class must be a valid RMI/Value class and implement the javax.ejb.EJBMetaData interface.